 Humalog KwikPen is available in two strengths.
 The Humalog 100 units/ml KwikPen (and Humalog 200 units/ml KwikPen, see separate SmPC) delivers 1 – 60 units in steps of 1 unit in a single injection.
 The Humalog 100 units/ml Junior KwikPen delivers 0.5 – 30 units in steps of 0.5 units in a single injection.
 The number of insulin units is shown in the dose window of the pen regardless of strength and no dose conversion should be done when transferring a patient to a new strength or to a pen with a different dose step.

-Humalog Tempo Pen

-The Humalog 100 units/ml Tempo Pen delivers 1 – 60 units in steps of 1 unit in a single injection.
-The number of insulin units is shown in the dose window of the pen regardless of strength and no dose conversion should be done when transferring a patient to a new strength or to a pen with a different dose step.
-The Tempo Pen can be used with the optional transfer module Tempo Smart Button (see section 6.6).

-As with any insulin injection, when using the Tempo Pen, Smart Button and the mobile application, the patient should be instructed to check their blood sugar levels when considering or making decisions about another injection if they are unsure how much they have injected.

 Use of Humalog in an insulin infusion pump